andredesousa/angular-jest-playwright/README.md

 Use `npm run e2e` to execute the end-to-end tests via [Playwright](https://playwright.dev/).
 Use `npm run e2e:watch` to keep executing your tests while watching for file changes in the background.

-You can see the HTML report opening the [index.html](reports/e2e/index.html) file in your web browser.
+You can see the HTML report opening the [index.html](build/e2e/index.html) file in your web browser.
+When tests fail, a screenshot is attached.

 ## Debugging